AmzadHossainrafis/fun_3d_scanner-/README.md

 # demo result

+# Methodology

+<p>The push button is used to start the scanning process.
+We have connected Vref to 3.3V.
+Because maximum voltage of the sensor is 2.4V.
+To increase precision we use external voltage reference for thr Ac to DC conversion.
+We have connected all the components on a breadboard.
+There are two 47uF capacitors for each of the motor drivers.
+This machine will be able to scan small 3D objects.
+We will place a small 3D object on a rotating table in its own axis.
+The table will rotate horizontally with the small 3D object on it by using a NEMA17 motor.
+Another NEMA17 motor will be used to move the IR sensor vertically while the table is rotating horizontally with the 3D object.
+The distance between sensor and center of the turning table is 8cm.
+The turning table rotates 360/200 = 1.8 degree at a time to make 200 steps.
+The sensor measure the distance from the sensor to object point.
+If we subtract the measured distance from the distance between sensor and center of the turning table we get the distance between the object point and the center of the turning table.
+The IR sensor will give a direct analog output according to the measured distance between 0 and 1023.
+We can convert it to voltage by the following formula and then convert it to distance.
+				Voltage = (Analog Output * 3.3)/1023
+Distance = -5.40274*pow(Voltage, 3) + 28.4823*pow(Voltage, 2) – 49.7115*Voltage + 31.3444
+We found these formula from the datasheet of the sensor.
+The distance can be thought of as hypotenuse of a triangle.
+So
+					x = sin(1.8 degree) * Distance
+					y = cos(1.8 degree) * Distance
+The z axis will be measured from 0 to 12 cm adding 2mm each time.<\p>

+# References

 I have to learn many thing about arduino around hole internet as I don’t have any basic knowledge about Arduino all the references links are given below
 *	https://www.makerguides.com/sharp-gp2y0a710k0f-ir-distance-sensor-arduino-tutorial/ (IR sensor)
 *	https://www.youtube.com/watch?v=0qwrnUeSpYQ (stepper motor )